The EDGE Language: Extended General Einsums for Graph Algorithms: Acknowledgements

 \section{Acknowledgements}

-We are indebted to Nandeeka Nayak, Chris Fletcher, Michael Pellauer, and Angshuman Parashar for in-depth discussions on Einsums in the context of tensor algebra and fibertrees.
-Additionally, we appreciate Charles E. Leiserson, Conal Eliot, Ayd{\i}n Bulu\c{c}, Caleb Stanford, Jason Lowe-Power, Muhammad Osama, Serban Porumbescu, Matthew Drescher, Sean Treichler, and Jonathan Wapman for their feedback and technical discussions on graph algorithms and their mapping to tensor algebra.
-We thank Michael Gilbert for the shape notation we adopt in \edge{}.
+We are indebted to Chris Fletcher, Yan Zhu, Sanjana Mali, Khai Vu, Mingun Cho, and Angshuman Parashar for acting as test users, in-depth discussions on Einsums, tensor algebra, fibertrees, and accelerator modeling.
+We thank Charles E. Leiserson, Conal Elliott, Ayd{\i}n Bulu\c{c}, Caleb Stanford, Jason Lowe-Power, Muhammad Osama, Matthew Drescher, Sean Treichler, Jonathan Wapman, and Aamer Jaleel for feedback and technical discussions on graph algorithms and their mapping to tensor algebra.

+We thank Saman Amarasinghe, Ajay Brahmakshatriya, Willow Ahrens, Teo Collins, Fredrik Kjolstad, Olivia Hsu, Jaeyoon Lee, Pravi Samaratunga, Sabrina Neuman, Courtney Golden, and Yan Gu, for discussions and feedback on \edge{} and related systems.
+Finally, this work was supported in part by a Microsoft Research Fellowship, an NVIDIA Graduate Fellowship, and NSF Grant 2403389.